orwellian225/rl-power-grid/scripts/agents/DQN/DQN_Implementation_Details.md

 ## Improvement 1: Action and Observation Space Pruning

 ### Observation Space Pruning
 The original observation space from Grid2Op includes a wide variety of attributes, many of which may not be directly relevant or useful for decision-making by the agent.
-By default, this can result in unnecessary complexity and increase the dimensionality of the input, which can slow down training and effect the agent's ability to generalise.
+By default, this can result in unnecessary complexity and increase the dimensionality of the input, which can slow down training and affect the agent's ability to generalise.

 #### **Improvements:**
 The observation space has been pruned to focus on key attributes that directly influence decision-making:

 - **Retained Attributes:**
    - `rho`: Power flow divided by thermal limits for each line, which is crucial to prevent overloading.
-   - `gen_p`: Active power production, normliased by the maximum generator capacity.
+   - `gen_p`: Active power production, normlised by the maximum generator capacity.
 This gives the agent an understanding of generation constraints.
    - `load_p`: Active power consumption, normalised relative to the initial load, helping the agent prioritise load-shedding decisions.
    - `topo_vect`: The current topology vector, showing how substations are interconnected, crucial for topology reconfiguration.
 - **Removed Attributes:** All other attributes deemed less relevant for the core decision-making process were excluded, significantly reducing the dimensionality of the observation space.

 - **Custom Observations:**
    - **Connectivity Matrix**: Represents the network's structure, helping the agent make better decisions about power flow management.
    - **Line Capacity Usage**: The percentage of line capacity being used, giving clear indication of how close each line it to its limits.
    - **Line Overflow**: A binary indicator that signals if any lines are overloaded, allowing the agent to take immediate corrective action.

 #### **Rationale:**
-Pruning the observation space focuses the agent's attention on the most critical aspeacts of the environment, which can lead to:
+Pruning the observation space focuses the agent's attention on the most critical aspects of the environment, which can lead to:
    - **Faster Learning**: With fewer input dimensions, the agent can process states more efficiently, leading to faster convergence.
    - **Improved Generalisation**: By focusing on key attributes, the agent is less likely to overfit to irrelevant parts of the observation space, making it more robust in different scenarios.